Algarve – Portugal

 Caravan parking Praia da Bordeira

-The following morning we are the first on the beach and walk along the sea and back through the dunes.
-It’s a special feeling to have this spectacular landscape to ourselves.
+The following morning we are the first ones on the beach and walked along the sea and back through the dunes.
+It was a special feeling to have this spectacular landscape to ourselves.

 river between the parking and the beach

-With the caravan we drive the coast road we walked the last day and continue until the next beach: Praia do Amado.
+With the camper, we drove along the coastal road where we had walked the day before and continued until the next beach: Praia do Amado.
 It’s a surfers beach and a couple of surf schools and a restaurant are above the long sandy beach.
 A big parking with views over the spectacular inland hills is also good for staying overnight.
 (37.1688 , -8.9013)

 between Praia da Bordeira and Praia do Amado